s-digiro/shellbird/README.md

 - [x] Tag Menu with StyleMenu parent
 - [x] All option on tagmenu
 - [x] color
+- [x] Remainder size option
-- [ ] Remainder size option
+- [ ] Menu Title display option
 - [ ] tags with multiple values
 - [ ] Do away with screens.
 Just have them as components.
 Make every component capable of acting as a screen.
 ComponentMap
-- [ ] Some way of using color to indicate focus
+- [x] Some way of using color to indicate focus
+- [ ] Better splitter borders
 - [ ] component alignment
 - [ ] Track display formatting in menus
 - [ ] statusline